Adopting An Animal (6)

 Get more information at our volunteer page | Click Here

 Volunteer Training is held once a month.
 It is generally held at the shelter, the second Wednesday of each month, 6-7 p.m.
-Please call ahead to add your name to our list.
+Please sign up online for an available training.
 See upcoming trainings and learn more information here: Visit our Volunteer Page

 Time commitment is according to your schedule, however, a regular daily or weekly schedule is preferred.